brantunger/web-api/README.md

 # Web Api
 Backend RESTful API for Website

+### Dependencies
+Setup annotation processing and install lombok plugin in intelliJ.

 # Setup Database Container
 To setup a local database image make sure docker is installed and running.
 Then execute the following command to download and run MySQL: